Riverside Work Injury Lawyer

 When you’re reeling from a workplace injury or illness, the last thing you need is a legal headache.
 Unfortunately, protecting your rights while deciphering the do’s and don’ts of obtaining the care and compensation you deserve for a work injury can be difficult.

 An experienced Riverside work injury lawyer can help you identify your options, select your best course and secure the maximum compensation you deserve and need.

 What Are Workplace Injuries?

-Why can so many different kinds of injuries be classified as work injuries?
-Job-related injuries are not defined by the nature of the injury.
+How can so many different kinds of injuries be classified as work injuries?
+That’s because job-related injuries are not defined by the nature of the injury.
 What makes an injury a work injury is the fact that it occurred while the individual was on the job.

 On-the-Job Injuries by the Numbers

 How common are work injuries?
-According to the U.S. Bureau of Labor and Statistics, some 2.8 million nonfatal work injuries and illnesses were reported in 2017.
+According to the U.S. Bureau of Labor and Statistics, some 2.8 million nonfatal work injuries and illnesses were reported in a recent year.
 This works out to a rate of 2.8 cases per 100 full-time equivalent workers.
 Of those incidents, 882,730 resulted in days of missed work.

 What about work injuries resulting in deaths?
-Sadly, more than 5,100 fatal injuries were reported in 2017.
+Sadly, more than 5,100 fatal injuries were reported in a recently year.
 This is a fatal injury rate of 3.5 per 100,000 full-time equivalent workers.

 An Injured Employee’s Legal Rights

 What rights do injured employees have?
 There are several: